Mining to Saudi Arabia

 Saudi-based projects is not only vast but also highly diversified.

-Headline inflation remains subdued at 2.0 per cent in the 2015/16 financial year, and will ease to a
+Headline inflation remains subdued at 2% in FY2015/16, and will ease

-government with consistently large budget surpluses, a stable banking
+stable government with consistently large budget surpluses, a stable

 business-friendly environment.
 The near term economic outlook is positive